MishaLea/aback/project4/README.md

 Standard Features to include:
 -	Navigation links as well as footer with social media links on home and bookings page.
 The Sign in and log in form pages will have a footer but no nav links on top of page.
+-   The home page will include 3 different room options including price and specific view request.
+Each room has a link which will redirect to the bookings form page.
 -	The bookings page will include links for contact us as well as T&C’s.
 -	On the bookings page will also include a form that allows the user to make/edit/cancel a booking.
 As well as confirm any unavailable dates.
 -	The Sign in page will allow the user the option to register with us for special offers and discounts for future bookings.